reimo22/aduknow/README.md

 * **Mixed Results & Hallucinations**: Despite the dataset generation, the model still had mixed results and would occasionally hallucinate or misinterpret specific handbook rules.
 * **High Effort**: Fine-tuning takes a lot of time, and tweaking hyperparameters to get it right is tedious.
 * **Data is Hard**: Generating and cleaning up high-quality synthetic data is a massive challenge.
-* **Hard to Upgrade**: A fine-tuned model is stuck with what it learned during training.
-With newer models coming out so fast, it is a pain to re-train the whole thing from scratch every time a better model drops.
+* **Hard to Update**: Every time the school updates the student handbook, or a better open-source AI model drops, you have to repeat the entire training lifecycle from scratch.

-With how fast modern models are improving, using a RAG setup would be way easier to maintain.
-It would lock the AI's answers directly to the actual text of the handbook to stop hallucinations, and let you swap in a newer, better AI model easily without touching any training code.
+With how fast modern models are improving, a RAG setup would be way easier to maintain.
+It grounds the AI's answers directly to the actual text to stop hallucinations, lets you update the handbook guidelines easily, and you can even swap in a newer base model without touching any training code.